-For 25 years, I worked with live plants indoors and out.
-For years I was what you call a ‘dual-threat’.
-I performed landscaping on indoors and outdoors settings.
-Mostly with my own company, but for a few years along the way training people on how to care for and place interior and exterior plants.
+For 25 years, I have worked with live plants indoors and out.
+For years I was what you call a ‘dual-talent’- I landscaped indoors and outdoors.
+This was done mostly with my own company-DESIGNS FOR THE ENVIRONMENT, but for a few year’s I trained people on how to care for and place interior and exterior plants.

-I have worked for Tropical Botanical Gardens (Fairchild in Coral Gables, Fl) and one of the largest interior plant scape companies on the East coast as a trainer/manager.
+I have worked for Fairchild Tropical Botanical Gardens in Coral Gables, Fl) and one of the largest interior plant scape companies on the East coast as a trainer/manager.

 At the interior plant company, I supervised a staff of 20 who cared for over 350 accounts from Orlando Fl. to Homestead, Fl.
 Over the years I have seen plants indoors and out do things that most people don’t think plants can do.

 Over the years I’ve observed plants closely and feel that I understand plants through the long term observation that I have had.